HYCOM/HYCOM-tools/README.md

 All information about the HYCOM-tools (installation, compilation) are described in the [HYCOM-tools Wiki](https://github.com/HYCOM/HYCOM-tools/wiki) page.

-## Using HYCOM-Tools Docker Container
+# Using HYCOM-Tools Docker Container

-The [`.Dockerfile`](./Dockerfile) provides a platform-independent (supporting ARM and x86 architectures) container runtime with compiled HYCOM-Tools.
+The [`Dockerfile`](./Dockerfile) provides a platform-independent (supporting ARM and x86 architectures) container runtime with compiled HYCOM-Tools.
 The resulting image is based on the Debian linux distro.
-It can be build using the `docker compose` CLI and the [`docker-compose`](./docker-compose.yaml) file also included.
+It can be built using the `docker compose` CLI and the included [`docker-compose`](./docker-compose.yaml) file.

-### Docker Quickstart
+## Docker Quickstart
 Run these commands from within the repository directory.

 Build the docker image